-- 1 raise and respond to from what I have said Mr McBrien, Mr Quinn, Mr Coyle and 2 Ms Ramsey? - MR QUINN: We are more than happy with the ways things are progressing, we have got 3 no response to make to your comments, Mr Chairman, but I have a couple of 4 points to make on Any Other Business.
-5 - THE CHAIRMAN: Well, why don't we do that now?
-Sorry, Mr McBrien, do you have 6 anything? - MR McBRIEN: Just one thing sir arising out of your comment on the question of the 8 witness statements.
-Obviously we haven't seen the witness statements yet, but 9 you said that all the witness statements were now in.
-10 - THE CHAIRMAN: Yes.
-11

-- MR McBRIEN: You may be aware from correspondence from my instructing solicitor 12 that there is one particular witness who has not been identified in all the papers 13 14 that we have gone through which we do need a witness statement from.
-It is the nurse anaesthetist in the Adam Strain case.
-If you don't have a witness statement 15 from her sir, or him if it is a he, I would ask sir that strenuous investigations be 16 17 made because she wasn't contacted for the inquest, she wasn't contacted for the police investigation and it really is very important that we have her input into the 18 19 whole process surrounding the surgery, transplant, of Adam Strain. - THE CHAIRMAN: Ms Anyadike-Danes, can you help on that?
-We can go back in 20 writing to Mr McBrien.
-21 - MS ANYADIKE-DANES: I can clarify that, I can tell it now.
-We have made strenuous 22 23 efforts to try and identify who that nursing anaesthetist is.
-We have not yet been 24 able to identify nor have we had it confirmed to us if there actually was such a person in the theatre at that time.
+1 raise and respond to from what I have said Mr McBrien, Mr Quinn, Mr Coyle and 2 Ms Ramsey?
+3 MR QUINN: We are more than happy with the ways things are progressing, we have got 4 no response to make to your comments, Mr Chairman, but I have a couple of 5 points to make on Any Other Business.
+6 THE CHAIRMAN: Well, why don't we do that now?
+Sorry, Mr McBrien, do you have 7 anything?
+8 MR McBRIEN: Just one thing sir arising out of your comment on the question of the 9 witness statements.
+Obviously we haven't seen the witness statements yet, but 10 you said that all the witness statements were now in.
+11 THE CHAIRMAN: Yes.
+12 MR McBRIEN: You may be aware from correspondence from my instructing solicitor 13 that there is one particular witness who has not been identified in all the papers 14 that we have gone through which we do need a witness statement from.
+It is the 15 nurse anaesthetist in the Adam Strain case.
+If you don't have a witness statement 16 from her sir, or him if it is a he, I would ask sir that strenuous investigations be 17 made because she wasn't contacted for the inquest, she wasn't contacted for the 18 police investigation and it really is very important that we have her input into the 19 whole process surrounding the surgery, transplant, of Adam Strain.
+20 THE CHAIRMAN: Ms Anyadike-Danes, can you help on that?
+We can go back in 21 writing to Mr McBrien.
+22 MS ANYADIKE-DANES: I can clarify that, I can tell it now.
+We have made strenuous 23 efforts to try and identify who that nursing anaesthetist is.
+We have not yet been 24 able to identify nor have we had it confirmed to us if there actually was such a 25 person in the theatre at that time.
 So we are still making our enquiries.
-25

-THE CHAIRMAN: Perhaps this can be followed up after today's hearing with Mr 26 McBrien and Mr Hunter.
-27
+26 THE CHAIRMAN: Perhaps this can be followed up after today's hearing with Mr 27 McBrien and Mr Hunter.
+28 Mr Quinn?
+29 MR QUINN: Mr Chairman, the first point I want to raise is will we be getting working 30 papers, indexed, paginated working papers as agreed by the Chairman and the